artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## Writing JavaScript

 JavaScript is a deceptively simple language with a lot of weird gotchas, which makes it easy to be disparaging against.
-Especially coming from the native world, where you are used to type systems and low-level programming.
+Especially coming from the native world, where you are used to type systems and lower-level programming.

 I think it's safe to say that the majority of JavaScript's warts are fixed by tooling nowadays.
 Tools like ESLint, TSLint, Babel, Prettier, TypeScript and Flow make it difficult to write bad code, and the JavaScript community really comes together to fix it's own problems.
 This differs from the [Sword of Damocles][] that [exists for big OSS projects][retro-swift-sherlock] in the iOS community.
 Here's a collection of tools that we use every day in the JS world:
 </article>